47th Annual Raymond James Institutional Investor Conference

 • Expanded digital marketing initiatives from one-third to 75% of the system in 2026, leveraging consumer and third-party data for targeted campaigns.

-• Investments in guest experience included increased portion sizes and digital guest-facing tools to reduce friction.
+• Investments in guest experience include increased portion sizes and digital guest-facing tools to reduce friction.

 Financial outlook and pricing strategy

-• 2026 guidance includes same-restaurant sales comps up 1%-3%, with no price increase taken in January and a mid-year review planned.
+• 2026 guidance includes same-restaurant sales comps up 1%-3%, with no price increases taken in January and a mid-year review planned.

-• Pricing philosophy is conservative, aiming to cover only permanent inflation and maintain value for consumers, having taken about 15% less price than peers since 2019.
+• Pricing philosophy is to cover permanent inflation, having taken about 15% less price than peers since 2019.

-• Store margins for 2026 expected to be flat, with commodity inflation guided at 1%-3% and labor inflation at 3%-5%.
+• Store margins expected to remain flat, with commodity inflation guided at 1%-3% and labor inflation at 3%-5%.

-• Commodity basket for 2026 expects deflation in eggs and avocados, but inflation in bacon and coffee, with coffee costs elevated due to premium sourcing.
+• Commodity basket sees deflation in eggs and avocados, but inflation in bacon and coffee, the latter due to premium sourcing.

-• Focus remains on driving frequency and value through experience and quality rather than discounting.
+• Focus on maintaining value through experience and quality rather than aggressive pricing.

 Partial view of Summaries dataset, powered by Quartr API